 What is the Origin of the Original Lederhosen?

-Each of these attires is a kind of tract, which factually was used to aid for identification of the people as members of a definite prestige (social, political or else).
-Rich women in Bavaria and through the Alps had dirndls made of silk and other reasonable ingredients and be dressed in them to church, weddings, funerals, and other communal occasions to display how in touch with the ordinary people they were.
+Each of these attires is a kind of tract, which factually was used to aid for identification of the people as members of a definite prestige (social, political, or else).
+Rich women in Bavaria and through the Alps had German dirndl made of silk and other reasonable ingredients and be dressed in them to church, weddings, funerals, and other communal occasions to display how in touch with the ordinary people they were.
 Accidentally, these usurping ladies protected one of the most gratifying garments ever fashioned.

 Another form or name called, “Miesbacher Trachten’ in Native Language

 As for coziness, the dirndl is mainly the yoga pants of years moved out by.
-Planned to be worn out for challenging labor, the outfit was often made from simply washable and breathable fabric like cotton, and without a corset or loops under the cover that.
+Planned to be worn out for challenging labor, the outfit was often made from simply washable and breathable fabric like cotton, and without a corset or loops under the cover.